davidtkramer/factory-workshop/README.md

 This is the repository for a Ruby metaprogramming workshop I designed and held at Redtail Technology in 2019.
 The workshop teaches metaprogramming techniques through test-driven construction of a simple data factory modeled after [FactoryBot](https://github.com/thoughtbot/factory_bot).
 Topics covered include:

-- executing blocks in the context of another class using `instance_exec`
+- executing blocks in the context of another class using `instance_eval`
+- dynamically settings attributes with `send`
+- dynamic arguments using splat `*` and double-splat `**`
+- acquiring an object's class with `self.class`
-- using `method_missing` to create dynamic domain-specific languages
+- using `method_missing` to hook into Ruby's method lookup chain
-- using proxy classes to enable context-dependent functionality
+- using proxy classes to enable context-dependent functionality like traits

 By the end of the workshop, developers will build a working data factory that supports traits and attribute overrides: